kevinohara80/premote/README.md

 ## Benefits

-The main benefit is that **Premote** allows you to use true promises to manage asynchronous flow control when invoking Javascript Remote Action.
+The main benefit is that **Premote** allows you to use true promises to manage asynchronous flow control when invoking Javascript Remote Actions.
 If you aren't familiar with promises, I highly recommend you read the documentation from the [Q](https://github.com/kriskowal/q) README.